dell/csm-docs/content/docs/csidriver/features/powerscale.md

 ## Controller HA

 CSI PowerScale driver version 1.4.0 and later supports running multiple replicas of the controller pod.
-At any time, only one controller pod is active(leader), and the rest are on standby.
+Leader election is only applicable for all sidecar containers and driver container will be running in all controller pods.
 In case of a failure, one of the standby pods becomes active and takes the position of leader.
 This is achieved by using native leader election mechanisms utilizing `kubernetes leases`.

 Additionally by leveraging `pod anti-affinity`, no two-controller pods are ever scheduled on the same node.